catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 1. Create a Network and Subnet
 2. Create a Router
-3. Upload an ssh keypair
+3. Upload an SSH keypair
 4. Launch an instance
 5. Create a security group
 6. Associate a floating ip
 7. Log in to your instance

-There are a number of different ways to provision resources on the catalyst cloud.
+There are a number of different ways to provision resources on the Catalyst Cloud.
 We will show you how to complete these steps using the dashboard and the command line tools.
 If you are starting out it will be easiest to use the dashboard.
-As you become more familiar with the catalyst cloud it is worth learning how to provision resources programmatically.
+As you become more familiar with the Catalyst Cloud it is worth learning how to provision resources programmatically.

 You are free to use whichever method suits you, you can use these methods in isolation or they can be combined.
-If you do not use the dashboard it can still be useful to make use of the dashboard to verify the stack that you have created via another method.
+If you do not use the dashboard to launch the compute instance, it can still be useful to make use of it to verify the stack that you have created via another method.

 Network Requirements
 ====================

-Before spawning an instance, it is necessary to have some network resources in place.
+Before launching an instance, it is necessary to have some network resources in place.
 These may have already been created for you.
-In this documentation we are going to assume your are starting from an un-configured tenant so we will be setting these up from scratch.
+In this documentation we are going to assume your are starting from an un-configured tenant so we will be demonstrating how to set these up from scratch.

 The requirements are: